stpic270/Oscar-Prediction-Project-and-review-embeddings/README.md

 # References

 The author of this repo was inspired by this repo https://github.com/MateVaradi/OscarPrediction.
-Datasets were also from mentioned repo
+Datasets were also extracted from mentioned repo